 It can also be beneficial to ask your patients what they want directly and use this information to make a decision.
 Ultimately, the benefits for patients are significant.
 Telepsychiatry allows patients to get timely, high-quality psychiatric care facilitated by providers who are experts in assessing patient needs.
 Psychiatric care in a virtual environment helps patients get treated as quickly as possible as opposed to waiting for long hours in a busy waiting room.

-It’s important to note that not every excellent doctor is a fantastic telepsychiatry provider.
-We’ve learned it takes a unique and robust skillset to make a superb telepsychiatry provider.
-There are a few things to keep in mind when looking for the right provider fit.
+It’s important to note that not every excellent doctor is a fantastic telehealth provider.
+In fact, it takes a unique and robust skillset to make a superb telepsychiatry provider.
+Here are a few things to keep in mind when looking for the right provider fit.

 Is telepsychiatry right for you?